 If the bus does not arrive, how long should my child wait at the bus stop?

-More information about North Allegheny school closings and delays can be found by clicking here.
+More information about North Allegheny school closings and delays can be found on our Closings and Delays page.